Meridian

 Why this matters beyond the seat

-The seat itself is consequential but the coalition pattern, if it holds, will matter beyond this confirmation.
-The pattern signals a willingness to use procedural tools across party lines in a way that has been mostly absent from the recent confirmations cycle.
-Practitioners said the willingness, if it becomes a habit, will reshape how the administration approaches the next several nominations.
+While the seat itself is consequential, the coalition pattern, if it holds, will matter beyond just this confirmation.
+It signals a willingness to use procedural tools across party lines in a way that has been mostly absent from recent confirmations cycles.
+Practitioners said that such willingness, if it becomes habitual, will reshape how the administration approaches future nominations.

-The early read is that the candidate is likely to provide enough of the requested commitments to allow the confirmation to advance, though on a slower timeline than originally pencilled.
-The coalition signal, regardless of how this confirmation resolves, has already done some of its intended work.
+The early read is that the candidate will likely provide enough of the requested commitments to allow the confirmation to advance, though on a slower timeline than originally pencilled.
+Regardless of this confirmation's resolution, the coalition signal has already done some of its intended work.

 The daily digest